aepasek/lowcarbonresearchmethods/README.md

 # lowcarbonresearchmethods
 An energy efficient design for the website of the Low Carbon Research Methods group

-This code based is not managed by Anne Pasek -> https://github.com/aepasek/lowcarbonresearchmethods
+This code based is now managed by Anne Pasek -> https://github.com/aepasek/lowcarbonresearchmethods

 ## Updating Pages